 Personal: I am an attorney; a long-time resident of this area and dedicated to constructive public service.

 Fred MAY Republican

-Campaign Address: Fred May Committee 15 Brook Bay Lane Mercer Island WA 98040 (206) 232-1827 with effective, responsible representation.
+Campaign Address: Fred May Committee 15 Brook Bay Lane Mercer Island WA 98040 (206) 232-1827 Fred May, three-term incumbent, has provided his constituents with effective, responsible representation.